How Hype Will Turn Your Security Key Into Junk

 ┌────────────────┐ ┌────────────────┐ ┌────────────────┐ │ Relying Party │ │ │ Browser │ │ │ Security Key │ └────────────────┘ └────────────────┘ └────────────────┘ │ │ 1.
 Send Credential ──────────┼───────▶ │ IDs │ 2.
 Forward to─────────┼─────▶ 3.
 Decrypt Security Key Credential ID │ │ with Master Key │ │ │ │ │ │ │ ▼ 4.
 Sign Challenge │ │ with Decrypted Key │ │ │ │ │ │ │ ▼ │ 6.
 Return ◀──────┼───────── 5.
 Return ◀──────────────── Signature Signature │ │

 This is what is called a non-resident or non-discoverable credential.
-The reason is that the private key must be discovered by the security key having the Credential ID provided to it externally.
+The reason is that the private key can not be discovered by the security key without the Credential ID provided to it externally.
 This is because the private keys are not resident inside the security enclave - only the master key is.

 Contrast to this, a resident key or discoverable credential is one where the private key is stored in the security key itself.
 This allows the security key to discover (hence the name) what private keys might be used in the authentication.